-Personal Mobile Devices (including phones), often referred to as BYOD (Bring Your Own Device)
+7.1 Personal Mobile Devices (including phones), often referred to as BYOD (Bring Your Own Device)

 - The School allows staff to bring in personal mobile phones and devices for their own use.
-Under no circumstances does the School allow a member of staff to contact a pupil using their personal device. - In secondary schools, pupils are allowed to bring personal mobile devices/phones to School but must not use them for personal purposes within lesson time.
+Under no circumstances does the school allow a member of staff to contact a pupil using their personal device. - In secondary schools, pupils are allowed to bring personal mobile devices/phones to School but must not use them for personal purposes within lesson time.
 At all times the device must be switched onto silent.
-Use at social times is at the discretion of the school. - In primary school, the use of mobile devices is solely at the discretion of the school. - Staff who wish to set up and use a School e-mail account on their personal mobile device will need to have some form of device locking e.g. password or pin.
+Use at social times is at the discretion of the school. - In primary school, the use of mobile devices is solely at the discretion of the school. - Staff who wish to set up and use a school e-mail account on their personal mobile device will need to have some form of device locking e.g. password or pin.
 If the device is lost or stolen, the Network Manager or responsible Senior Leader needs to be informed as soon as possible.
 The member of staff is responsible for ensuring the device is remotely wiped of data and must report that this has been done.
 This can done by a variety of methods.
-For further guidance ask your network manager. - This BYOD technology may be used for educational purposes but the class teacher should agree the activity with the Responsible Senior Leader or Online Safety Co-ordinator. - Decisions regarding access to the School Wi-Fi system will be made by the Senior Leader and decisions will be final and binding. - Pupils and staff using personal mobile devices on the School Wi-Fi system are subject to internet filtering and expected to abide by the AUAs they have signed or agreed to electronically. - The School is not responsible for the loss, damage or theft of any personal digital device - The sending of inappropriate text, emails or instant messages between any member of the School community is not allowed - Permission must be sought before any image or sound recordings are made on these devices of any member of the School community - Users bringing personal devices into School must ensure there is no inappropriate or illegal content on the device
+For further guidance ask your network manager.

+- This BYOD technology may be used for educational purposes but the class teacher should agree the activity with the Responsible Senior Leader or Online Safety Co-ordinator. - Decisions regarding access to the school Wi-Fi system will be made by the Senior Leader and decisions will be final and binding. - Pupils and staff using personal mobile devices on the school Wi-Fi system are subject to internet filtering and expected to abide by the AUPs they have signed or agreed to electronically. - The school is not responsible for the loss, damage or theft of any personal digital device - The sending of inappropriate text, emails or instant messages between any member of the school community is not allowed and may result in disciplinary measures - Permission must be sought before any image or sound recordings are made on these devices of any member of the school community - Users bringing personal devices into school must ensure there is no inappropriate or illegal content on the device

-School Provided Mobile Devices (including phones)
+7.2 School Provided Mobile Devices (including phones)

-- The sending of inappropriate text messages between any member of the School community is not allowed. - Permission must be sought before any image or sound recordings are made on the devices of any member of the School community. - Where the School provides mobile technologies such as phones, laptops and iPads for offsite visits and trips, only these devices should be used. - Where the School provides a laptop for staff, this device should only be used for School business. - Never use a hand-held mobile phone whilst driving a vehicle.
+- The sending of inappropriate text messages between any member of the school community is not allowed and may result in disciplinary measures. - Permission must be sought before any image or sound recordings are made on the devices of any member of the school community. - Where the school provides mobile technologies such as phones, laptops and iPads for offsite visits and trips, only these devices should be used. - Where the school provides a laptop for staff, this device should only be used for school business. - Never use a hand-held mobile phone whilst driving a vehicle.

-Computer Viruses
+8 Computer Viruses